STUDENT LIFE | Express Yourself

 Long Student Center 200

 The Buhler, Kansas, native received his Bachelor of Science in Organizational Leadership from Fort Hays State University and a Master of Science in Higher Education Administration from the University of Kansas.
-He enjoys working with many different students through his roles in orientation, intramurals, student leadership groups and activities, and fraternity and sorority life.
+He enjoys working with many different students through his roles in orientation, intramurals, and student leadership groups and activities.
 Randy makes it his personal mission to help students pursue opportunities that create lasting memories at Baker University.

 randy.flowers@bakerU.edu | 785.594.8403